appipinopi/panel-lang/README.en.md

 # panel-lang — Locales Collection 🇬🇧🇹🇼🇨🇳🇷🇺

-This repository contains locale (translation) files for the Pterodactyl panel.
-The following languages are available.
-Each language can be downloaded as a zip file from the Links below.
+This repository collects locale (translation) files for the Pterodactyl panel.
+The following languages are provided.
+Each language can be downloaded as a zip file by clicking the link.

-> ⚠️ NOTE: Many translations in this repository were machine-generated.
-They may require human proofreading for tone, terminology, and context.
-If you can help, please edit the relevant language folder and open a PR.
+> ⚠️ NOTE: Many translations were machine-generated.
+They need human review for tone, terminology, and mistranslations.
+If you can help, edit the corresponding language folder and open a PR.

 ---